Pritham13/RTL_TO_GDS/README.md

  asserted (high), the counter counts up; when deasserted (low), the counter counts down.
 ## Outputs
  - Count (o_Q): The current value of the counter, ranging from 0 to N-1
- ## Operation
- - Counting Up: When `up_down` is high and `en` is asserted, the counter increments its value on each rising edge of the clock.
- - Counting Down: When `up_down` is low and `en` is asserted, the counter decrements its value on each rising edge of the clock.
- - Wrap Around : When counting up and the counter reaches N-1, it wraps around to 0 on the next clock edge.
-- When counting down and the counter reaches 0, it wraps around to N-1 on the next clock edge.
- - Hold : When `en` is deasserted, the counter holds its current value regardless of the clock edges.
- - Reset : When `rst` is asserted, the counter is asynchronously reset to 0, overriding all other signals.

 ## Digital circuit
  ![image](/imgs/digital_circuit.png)